 How does High Suffolk & Eye Children’s Centre cater for children and families with special educational needs and/or disability?

 Children's Centres are for families with children under five.
 In Suffolk we have joined up our Children’s Centre’s with our Health Visiting service, as we believe this will provide you with the best care and support.
-The Children's Centre teams are made up of Health Visitors, Family Support Practitioners and Support and Information officers.
+The Children's Centre teams are made up of Health Visitors, Healthy Child Practitioners and Health and Children's Centre Advisors.

 At High Suffolk & Eye Children’s Centre, we are committed to promoting and providing high quality learning and play opportunities.
 We believe in valuing and respecting each individual in a welcoming, accessible and inclusive environment.
 The centre has an equal opportunity policy which is reviewed as a minimum yearly.
 We offer a range of universal and targeted support and services which are designed to meet the needs of all users.